mehdi-alouane/js-tldr/public/docs/Array/concat.md

 # Array.prototype.concat()

-**The `concat` method creates a _new_ `array` consisting of the elements in the object on which it is called**, followed in order by, for each argument, the elements of that argument (if the argument is an array) or the argument itself (if the argument is not an array).
+The `concat` method creates a `new array` consisting of the elements of the `original array` followed in order by for each element of array argument or arguments itself.

-It does not recurse into nested array arguments.
+> NOTE: It does not recurse into nested array arguments.

 ## Syntax